 Ok, so it is true that your balance decreases as you age but by challenging your sense of balance that decline can be reversed and drastically improved.
 There are some very simple ways that you can challenge and improve your balance.
 Very soon I will be completing my 3rd video “Balance and Confidence every day”- look for it here.

 - I’m a failure.
 I try hard to do X but I can’t do it no matter how hard I try.

 Guess what: it’s not you.
 It is the trying that is getting in your way.
 Don’t try.
 Stop trying.
 Think of allowing yourself to do the activity.
 To allow is a much more constructive way to approach a task.

 - I’m in pain now and thus I will never be able to go back to doing the things I love the most.
 My pain has put me in a place of inevitable decline.

 The truth is that many of the aches and pains that we experience are caused by how we do things.
 You can learn how to move with less pain and stiffness.
 Pain and stiffness do not have to be an inevitable downward spiral.
 You can regain those activities that you thought you would never be able to do again.
-I can teach you how.
-You can sign up for my FREE course Sitting for Success here.

-Or you can purchase my Amazon Bestselling book Agility at Any Age: Discover the Secret to Balance, Mobility, and Confidence here.
+You can purchase my Amazon Bestselling book Agility at Any Age: Discover the Secret to Balance, Mobility, and Confidence here.

 Plus I would LOVE to hear from you!